 Oil and Natural Gas Royalty Interest Investments

 This is the compensation received by those who own the land where oil and gas wells are drilled.
 A royalty is a percentage of revenue paid to a land owner (or mineral owners) from the production of oil and gas on his or her property.
 As energy companies produce hydrocarbons, they are required to pay a royalty to the mineral owner.
-This payment is generally 15-25%* of the gross revenue from the property and is free and clear of any operational costs and drilling risks.

-Most royalty programs are engineered to have proven reserves of 25 years or more.
 In working interest investments, the operator is financially responsible for costs associated with exploration and development of the land.
 In contrast, royalty owners, are not financially responsible for any operational or environmental risk, expenses and capital calls – making royalty ownership far more passive and risk averse.
 Royalty owners have no say in the future development of a given property, and thus cannot control when production will take place on their asset.

 Prospective royalty investors need to consider the property development plans to determine the future potential investment value.

 Owning land that contains oil and gas reserves can be extremely profitable.
 Furthermore, landowners assume no liability of any kind relating to the leases or wells.